 Opening in spring 2019, The Shed will be New York’s first multi-arts center designed to commission, produce, and present all types of performing arts, visual arts, and popular culture.
 Read more about The Shed’s mission here.
 The following pre-opening programs and commissions are already underway.

-The artistic program of The Shed has already begun with a free, citywide residency program in dance activism for young people, FlexNYC, in collaboration with Reggie “Regg Roc” Gray and the D.R.E.A.M.
-Ring (Dance Rules Everything Around Me) flexn dancers.
-Through flexn, a form of street dance with roots in Jamaican Bruk Up, students explore issues of social justice while developing their capacity to express themselves and confront challenges.
-With the first year of the FlexNYC program now complete, it will expand later this year to all five boroughs, serving approximately 300 students at 20 sites.
-In addition to partnering with public schools and New York City Housing Authority community centers, FlexNYC will also begin to partner with the city’s Beacon youth programs to provide after-school activities.
+FlexNYC is a free, citywide residency program in dance activism for young people in collaboration with Reggie “Regg Roc” Gray and the D.R.E.A.M.
+Ring (Dance Rules Everything Around Me).
+Through flexn, a form of street dance with roots in Jamaican Bruk Up, students explore social issues while developing their capacity to express themselves.
+Now in its second year, FlexNYC has expanded to all five boroughs, serving approximately 400 students.
+The Shed partners with public schools, New York City Housing Authority community centers, and Beacon youth programs to provide free FlexNYC after-school activities.

 - Academy for Young Writers (Brooklyn)

 - Catherine & Count Basie Middle School (Queens)

 - Fashion Industries High School (Manhattan)

 - Howard Houses Community Center (Brooklyn)